Schmidt-DevOps/Seafile-PHP-SDK/README.md

 - Follow "separation of concern" on all levels: 1 issue == 1 pull request.
 Do not cover multiple issues in a pull request.
 - Unit tests raise the chance of your pull request getting accepted.
 - The same goes for [PHPDoc](https://en.wikipedia.org/wiki/PHPDoc) blocks.

+## Tests

+There are two types of tests:

+1. Unit tests that test a code unit without external dependencies and no data manipulation.
+Please always provide at least unit tests when contributing.
+1. Functional tests that run against a live server instance (=may have external dependencies) and also alter data.
+Disabled and thus skipped by default.
+Please refer to `/phpunit/php` in `phpunit.xml.dist` for information on how to enable functional tests.

 ## Links